Header

 Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua

-female Cacopsylla ambigua showing wings (with close-up of end of forewing), genal cones (pre- and post-clearing) and abdomen tip (pre- and post-clearing), Wendling Beck Environment Project (Norfolk, UK), 14th May 2022
+female Cacopsylla ambigua showing wings (with close-up of end of forewing), genal cones (pre- and post-clearing) and abdomen tip (pre- and post-clearing), Wendling Beck Project (Norfolk, UK), 14th May 2022

 Finding and identifying this highlighted to me that an insect I had previously identified as Cacopsylla ambigua was incorrectly identified.
 I have now reviewed that and believe it to be a (teneral?)
 Cacopsylla melanoneura - so have moved the images and account to that page.